tlively/learn-gfx-hal/book/src/06_textures.md

 of what a fragment shader can do) we'll use the time value to shift between the texture data and the rainbow color data.
 This is a snap to do with the [mix](https://www.khronos.org/registry/OpenGL-Refpages/gl4/html/mix.xhtml) function.
-It takes two colors, and a portion from 0.0 to 1.0 for how much the _second_ color should determine the output (it's a linear interpolation, if you're familiar with the term).
+It takes two colors, and a portion (from 0.0 to 1.0) for how much the _second_ color should determine the output (it's just a linear interpolation, if you remember that from the sampler stuff above).
 We'll cover this in more detail later on.
 For now it's okay to just know that it works.

 ```glsl
 #version 450